tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 ### Begin with curiosity

 If there's a disagreement, you’ve likely misunderstood the situation, their intentions, or even their actions.
-Bring up the topic in a non-judgemental way and then listen to them with genuine curiosity.
+Bring up the topic in a non-judgmental way and then listen to them with genuine curiosity.
 Practice active listening by paraphrasing what they’ve shared.
 You can tell you’re succeeding at listening rather than telling if you hear them say “that’s right” not “you’re right”.[^2]

 By listening first, you accomplish several goals: